 Rationale 50: To prevent the neonate being exposed to a cold, wet surface and losing heat by conduction and evaporation.

-Rationale 51: To prevent cold/heat stress.
+Rationale 51: To detect cold/heat stress.

 Rationale 52: To provide an accurate record.